muan/site/_posts/2022-07-27-acceptance.md

 I learned that I seek to understand the logic behind things so I can process and accept them to be the laws of the universe, and auto-pilot through life with these principals.
 However, I started(?) to expect apathy to come after acceptance, and it never did.

-Acceptance is like acknowledging a bug.
+Acceptance works like acknowledging a bug.
 The bug doesn’t go away.
 If we know how to fix it, great.
 If we don’t, we find a workaround.
 If there is no workaround, we learn to live with it.
 But knowing how to live with it does not mean it would stop affecting us on a daily basis.

 So you accept that the sadness is here to stay.